Momopeach1/WalkieTalkie/README.md

 # WalkieTalkie
-Walkie Talkie web application designed to have
+Walkie Talkie web application for talking with your friends!